 An examination of the New Jersey Administrative Code ("NJAC") provides insight into use of the terms "fraud" and "misrepresentation" in the context of tax filings.
-The NJAC provides that "civil fraud is characterized by a taxpayer's intent to evade or avoid the payment of taxes known to be due to the State by conduct intended to conceal, mislead, or otherwise prevent the
+The NJAC provides that "civil fraud is characterized by a taxpayer's intent to evade or avoid the payment of taxes known to be due to the State by conduct intended to conceal, mislead, or otherwise prevent the administration and collection of the taxes imposed by the laws of this State."61 The imposition of a penalty is reserved for those instances in which it was the intent of the taxpayer to commit a misrepresentation of a material fact); N.J.

-56 N.J.
 STAT.
-ANN. § 54:4-8.66 (West 2022) (intentional misrepresentation); N.J.
+ANN. § 54:32B-17 (West 2022) (permitting director to make assessments for uncollected or unpaid sales or use tax where seller engages in fraud or intentional misrepresentation of a material fact); and N.J.
 STAT.
-ANN. § 54:8A-43 (West 2022) (authorizing writing agreement between Division and taxpayer except upon showing of fraud, malfeasance, or misrepresentation of a material fact); N.J.
+ANN. § 54A:9-4 (West 2022) (extending the three year statute of limitations to five years where any part of the refund was induced by fraud or misrepresentation of a material fact).
+57 N.J.
 STAT.
-ANN. § 54:32B-17 (West 2022) (permitting director to make assessments for uncollected or unpaid sales or use tax where seller engages in fraud or intentional misrepresentation of a material fact); and N.J.
-STAT.
-ANN. § 54:32B-17 (West 2022) (extending the three year statute of limitations to five years where any part of the refund was induced by fraud or misrepresentation of a material fact).
+ANN. § 54:4-8.66 (West 2022) (providing that an intentional misrepresentation of a material fact by